 After all, we stay within the lines on the road to avoid disaster, right?
 They’re not there to take away our freedom.
 They’re there to keep us existing harmoniously among one another.

 So it is with the commandments.
 If only there was an easy way to communicate to a seven-year-old that this is not a list of musts and must nots from a rigid disciplinarian seeking to suck the fun out of life.
 Au contraire!
-This is instead a deeply intrinsic set of guidelines from the very creator of mankind who knows us through and through and designed us to function – no, to thrive – according to these principles.
+This is instead a deeply precious set of instructions from the very creator of mankind who knows us through and through and designed us to function – no, to thrive – according to these principles.

-But there is a difference between authority and tyranny.
+Sadly, since our human nature is tainted, we have an inborn tendency to question authority.
+But there’s a difference between authority and tyranny.
 One uplifts, the other suppresses.
 One strengthens, the other squelches.
 One awakens greatness, the other forces servitude.

-But if we refuse to cooperate and instead roam around on our own juvenile, shortsighted terms, attempting to plow our own paths, the effects will likely be unfortunate.
+But if we refuse to cooperate and instead roam around on our own juvenile, shortsighted terms, attempting to plow our own paths, the effects will be unfortunate.